-So today I go to get lunch and she asked “can I ask how your son died” so I told her Tandi had taken his life on the first day of his freshman year in HS.
+So today I go to get lunch and she asked “can I ask how your son died” so I told her Tandi had taken his life on the first day of his freshman year.
 And then the surprise for me — she lost her first husband to suicide many years ago.
 A nice long chat ensued.
-Turns out her niece also lost a boyfriend to suicide within the past few months (so I plugged AOH. 😊)
+Turns out her niece also lost a boyfriend to suicide within the past few months (so I plugged Alliance of Hope. 😊)

 My point with all this is I’ve always seen Lisa as just another person living and working in a small rural town — just as normal as normal can be.
 I never would have guessed she’s one of us!
 My perspective was completely changed.
 What I see now in Lisa is a pillar of healing and hope, a glimpse of what I aspire to be many years from now.